gurmadharir/py4e/01-getting-started/README.md

 # 🐍 Python for Everybody - Coursera

-Welcome to my **Python for Everybody** coursework repository from **University of Michigan** on Coursera!
-This repo contains assignments, practice problems, and notes for **Course 1: Getting Started with Python**.

 ## 🎯 Course 1 Overview

 **Course 1: Getting Started with Python** focuses on the fundamentals of programming with Python, emphasizing **control flow** and basic computational thinking.